Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Results and Discussion

-A plausible explanation for this advantage lies in the inductive biases of conditional normalizing flows and the specific architectural design of NeuroFlowNet.
+One conceptual explanation for this advantage lies in the inductive biases of conditional normalizing flows and the specific architectural design of NeuroFlowNet.
 First, CNF optimizes exact conditional likelihood, enabling the model to represent the \emph{conditional distribution} of iEEG given EEG rather than collapsing all variability into a single deterministic output.
 Conceptually, this is consistent with the non-uniqueness of EEG inverse problems: multiple intracranial configurations can give rise to similar scalp observations due to volume conduction and source mixing.
-By introducing a latent variable and learning an invertible mapping, NeuroFlowNet can retain residual degrees of freedom that are not fully determined by EEG, instead of forcing them into a mean prediction.
-This helps preserve realistic trial-level co-variations across channels, which directly manifest as more faithful correlation matrices.
+By introducing a latent variable and learning an invertible mapping, NeuroFlowNet can in principle retain residual degrees of freedom that are not fully determined by EEG, instead of forcing them into a mean prediction.
+This provides a plausible account of why the model may better preserve trial-level co-variations across channels, which then manifest as more faithful correlation matrices, although the specific physiological meaning of the latent representation is not established by the present experiments.

 The invertible $1\times1$ convolution in each flow step provides an explicit channel-mixing mechanism.
 Unlike standard convolutions that may learn channel interactions implicitly (and potentially inconsistently across layers), the invertible mixing operation encourages structured information exchange across channels at every temporal location while maintaining reversibility.
 This is particularly relevant in multi-channel iEEG, where functional connectivity is encoded in coordinated activity patterns across contacts/regions.
 By repeatedly mixing channels through invertible transforms, the model can more effectively capture and propagate global cross-channel dependencies throughout the flow, which can improve the fidelity of reconstructed correlation structure.